Flight-Free-UK/flight_free_uk_website/source/posts_travel/six-weeks-in-britain.html.markdown

 I ended up in Fishguard, where I could have grabbed a ferry to Ireland if I’d had a bit more time, but it was time to head to north Wales to meet up with the family.
 On the way I stopped at an old friend’s new house in Cheltenham, always a pleasure.

-> “Snowdonia is breathtaking.
-Everywhere you look is another magnificent view.”
+> Snowdonia is breathtaking.
+Everywhere you look is another magnificent view.

 Snowdonia is breathtaking.
 Everywhere you look is another magnificent view.
 We found some charming lakes and an impressive 73m waterfall too: Pistyll Rhaeadr, the 7th biggest in the UK.
 As well as lots of walking, we spent a day hiring bikes and cycling down to the sea.
 I hope to go back to the area soon to do the Welsh 3000s with a friend, a challenge that involves climbing all the mountains in Wales higher than 3000ft in 24 hours.